 A zero-down mortgage means you do not have to make a down payment to get a home loan.
-If you qualify for a mortgage, then you may be able to get a mortgage with no money down!
-We understand the difficulties of saving enough money for a large down payment and postponing your dream of owning a home.
+It is difficult to save enough money for a large down payment.
 So you may be able to get a zero-down mortgage, or we’ve got options for a smaller down payment on a mortgage.

 Here are several mortgages to help you get into that home with little or no money down.